 • We’ve added a trailer / teaser category to our program.

-Regardless whether any intention to actually produce a film beyond the trailer exist, we appreciate how the brevity and lack of production constraints in trailers / teasers considered as a short-form genre present an excellent opportunity to to realize striking and innovative film concepts worth sharing.
+Regardless whether any intention to actually produce a film beyond the trailer exists, we appreciate how the brevity and lack of production constraints in trailers / teasers presents an excellent opportunity to realize striking and innovative film concepts worth sharing.

 • Film + Screenplay Entries for the 2015 Marfa Film Festival are now officially open.